LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 .. member:: set->contains(k)::boolean

    These methods find the given key within the set.
-The find method will return the key if it is found.
-It returns void if the key is not within the set.
+The find method will return the key if it is found; it returns void if the key is not within the set.
 The get method will return the key, but will fail if the key is not contained within the set.
 The contains method returns true if the key is in the set.